Main Navigation

 Dr. Justin Reeves

 Justin ReevesDr.
 Reeves received a Ph.D. in ecology from Kent State University.
 His research has spanned a range of topics including insect ecology, invasive plant control, rangeland ecology, and agriculture, all with a recent focus on climate change.
-Currently in the Department of Agricultural Biology, Dr. Reeves has also taught for the University Honors Program and the Fish, Wildlife, and Conservation Biology program at CSU.
+Currently in the University Honors Program, Dr. Reeves has also taught for the Fish, Wildlife, and Conservation Biology program at CSU.
 Ecological education (at all levels) is seen by Dr. Reeves as one of the keys to solving the myriad of environmental problems the world faces, so he is excited to have the opportunity to be a part of the M.N.S.E. program.

 Dr. Reeves teaches NSCI 665.